 Much of the job search process lies in the hands of the employer, however, there are things you can do to increase your probability of finding a job faster!
-When you take ownership of these things and you’ll feel better and be more productive, oh, and stand out as a confident, capable candidate!
+When you take ownership of these things you feel better.
+That’s huge.
+You’ll become more productive and confident!

-Instead of responding to job postings, build a list a companies who could or would potentially hire someone with your skills.
+Instead of responding to job postings, build a list of companies who could or would potentially hire someone with your skills.
 Build a list of 50 companies.
 I know that sounds like a lot, but this is a numbers game and the more companies you are looking at, the greater your chances of being at the right place at the right time!
-There’s more information on resources for a Proactive job search in this post from Job-Hunt.org “Successful Proactive Job Search Strategies.”

 Make this a full-time job…or not

 Stay on schedule!
 Each time you allow distractions (personal or otherwise) that take away from your 30+ hours of job search time, you potentially extend your job search time.

 It is fine with me if you decide not to work on your job search because you need to take your mom to the doctor, just know, that extends your job search.

 I get it.
 It’s important to have balance in your life.
 In fact, you may never have this type of flexibility to spend with family or work on projects again.
 So enjoy it – you owe it to yourself to practice self-care.